 1. Make other channels accessible and convenient

-For example, if a customer receives a confirmation email, it should include a link or tab for connecting to live chat.
-If a customer is visiting the website, the company’s chatbot should initiate contact with a pop-up.
+For example, if a customer receives a confirmation email, that message should include a link or button for connecting to live chat.
+If a customer is visiting the website, the company’s chatbot might initiate contact with a pop-up.

 In short, every effort should be made to spread the customer volume over multiple channels.
 The more accessible the channels are, the more likely customers are to make a habit of connecting in ways other than the phone.

 2. Proper omnichannel support and training

-The key to a thriving omnichannel strategy is ensuring all channels are well-integrated with one another.
+One key to a thriving omnichannel strategy is ensuring every communication channel is well-integrated with one another for a seamless customer experience.
 Customers need to feel comfortable switching from one to the other without fear of gaps, overlaps, or repetition in the transfer of information.

 3. Offer self-service options